training-dev-fr/jsondb-sequelize-like/Sequelize_Compatibility.md

 This document provides an overview of which Sequelize-like features are currently supported in `json-sequelize-like`, organized by category.

+If you are waiting for a functionnality in v1 Roadmap, check this file often,it is updated on every push

 ---

 ## 📖 Table of Contents